 - .NET applications in the .NET Compact Framework v2.0

 - Windows applications in the .NET Framework

 - Windows applications in the Java Framework

 - Linux (Intel) and MacOSX applications in the Java Framework

 The Mercury API communicates with readers through a TCP-based network connection or via local serial ports.
-On-reader applications are supported on the Mercury5 and Astra readers through a “C” API or Linux shell scripts.
+For Android applications, the Java API includes built-in support for connecting to Mercury 6e and Mercury 5e series modules over Bluetooth.
+On-reader applications are supported on the Mercury6 and Astra-EX readers through the Mercury C API.